taolicheng/jet-physics-notes/dnn.md

   >By investigating network performance on samples from the Pythia, Herwig and Sherpa generators, we find differences of up to **fifty** percent in background rejection for fixed signal efficiency.

+## Comments
+* the key point is to find the best representation of the data, thus
+  * image recognition -> 2D ? but in this format, is all the info sufficiently being encoded?
+  *